 Nowdyas it is a common approach to build a mathematical theory from a list of axioms.
-And the theory of sets underlines all mathematical theories.
+This in particular applies to set theory, which underlines all mathematical theories.
 Most mathematicians use set theory in a "naive" way based on the intuitive understanding of the notion of a set.
-However, sometimes a deeper understanding of the world of sets is necessary and then our intuition may be not sufficient.
+However, sometimes a deeper understanding of the world of sets is necessary and then our intuition may be insufficient.
 This is why we need strong fundaments for set theory which are provided by the axioms.
 For the list of all axioms and a nice introduction to the methods of modern set theory we recommend the book by K. Ciesielski [1].

-Among the axioms of set theory there is one, called the Axiom of Choice, which caused a lot of controversy during the development of set theory but nowdays it is accepted by the majority of mathematicians:
+Among the axioms of set theory there is one, called the Axiom of Choice, which caused a lot of controversy during the developement of set theory but nowdays it is accepted by the majority of mathematicians: